sralpp/Sponsorship/README.md

 - ATS=b1*SF+c1*SS+c2*SC+c3*SS*SC

 Here, SF is Sponsorship Fit, SS is Sponsorship similarity, SC is Sponsor Cohesiveness and ATS is Attitude towards the Sponsorship.
+## Conclusion
+The results of this study illustrate the positive effects that sponsorship similarity and sponsor cohesiveness have on increasing sponsorship fit.
+Practical implications that stem from this research are valuable to multiple subjects, managers of the corporate sponsor, as well as managers of the charity.
+A way in which managers could take advantage of the findings of this research is when deciding to undertake a sponsorship agreement with a company that has a low similarity with the charity.
+In this case, it does not mean that the sponsorship is going to be a complete failure from the beginning.
+As a matter of fact, the company can achieve a high fit even in this situation, if it decides to invest in communication efforts.
+Indeed, with a clear communication strategy they can explicate what makes the company and the charity similar, even if those similarity are abstract or not immediately noticed.
+The consumers will then perceive the sponsor in a different light.
+Moreover, with a clear communication strategy and consistent efforts over time in the same direction, sponsors would also improve their brand image and therefore, their cohesiveness.
+Undeniably, by knowing that similarity and sponsor cohesiveness can be drivers of a sponsorship’s success, managers can evaluate better which company or which charity would form a logical pair and consequently lead to successful partnerships before deciding to sign an agreement together.